nilumbra/my_leetcode_journey/README.md

 # my_leetcode_journey
 ## Activity log: to a full-year algorithmic journey in Leetcode
+02/16 Implemented a pointer-based Segment Tree, adding one star to Segment Tree(-> ★☆☆☆☆) --2023--
 10/22 Learned Kanade's Algorithm to find the maximum subarray.
 And reverse it to find the minimum 10/03 Reboot.
 Reviewing 1~2 DP problems a day.